Cognigy/Documentation/docs/en/docs/help/community.md

 <div class="divider"></div>

-Feel free to post questions, answers and ideas in our community platform.
+Feel free to post questions, answers and ideas on our community platform.